unstoppableayush/Namaste-Javascript/Core Javascript Fundamentals/Readme.md

 - Explaining how companies like Flipkart and Paytm use Local Storage
 - How can this will help you in Machine Coding Round of your Web/UI developer Interview
 - Code Example for how to use Local Storage functions

+## Prototype and Prototypal Inheritance

+- What is Prototype?
+- What is Prototypal Inheritance?
+- What is Prototype Chain?
+- Why we call it _proto_ ?
+- What is inhertance in Javascrip